 Whatever funk I was in at that moment I snapped out of and began to cry like a little girl (I am crying now).
 I got up crying and shouting “Why would you say that?
 Why?
 I am not ruined!
 Why?
 Why would you say that?
 Don’t you ever say that again.
 I am not ruined!!!”
 I remember this panicked feeling, like a mania.
 I just wanted out of there.
 I wanted to tear the walls down.
 I wanted to run out of that house and never come back, but I couldn’t my kids were there.

 Eventually, Travis calmed me down and he said he didn’t mean to say that to me, but little did he know from years of sexual abuse I had always felt like damaged goods.
 I felt ruined.
 What he said was one of my worst fears, and one of Satan’s biggest lies in my life coming true.
 I felt from the moment I met my husband I was too used up and ruined from what had happened to me.
-That when my husband said the same words I said to myself for over 20 years, I flipped.
+When my husband said the same words I said to myself for over 20 years, I flipped out.
 It wasn’t until last week did I realize what Travis meant.

 When Trav said “I ruined you.” he was crying.
 At the time I did not care to a degree that he was crying.
 I was so angry and embarrassed about the situation that I wanted him to feel what I did.
 That was the first and only time I ever felt any degree of revenge, and I am sorry to this day for just the thought.
 Again, he said something that I had been feeling and telling myself since was 11 years old.
 To hear those words out of his mouth shocked me to say the least.
-Before he said those words he was crying and begging me to love him again, and to keep our family together.
+Before he said those words he was crying and begging me to love him again and to keep our family together.
 I should have known he didn’t mean it in the way I took it.

 When Trav said “I ruined you.” he was really saying “I took the one good thing in my life and turned it against me.”
 When he said “I ruined you.” he was really saying, “I thought the world of you and I have always loved you and cherished you.”
 When he said “I ruined you.” he was really saying “I am hurt too and now I am alone without you.”
 When he said “I ruined you,” he was really saying “I am ruined.”
 Like a hurt and angry fool, I didn’t see it at the time, but I see it now.